w3c/longtasks/README.md

 ### Pointing to the culprit
-Work in a browser is sometimes specific to a frame context (i.e. document frame or iframe), for instance a long running script.
-But sometimes, long tasks can happen due to more global things: a long GC that is process or frame-tree wide, for instance.
+Long task represents the top level event loop task.
+Within this task, different types of work (such as script, layout, style etc) may be done, and they could be executed within different frame contexts.
+The type of work could also be global in nature such as a long GC that is process or frame-tree wide.

+Thus pointing to the culprit has couple of facets:
+* Pointing to the overall frame to blame: this is called minimal frame attribution and is captured in the `name` attribute
+* Pointing to the type of work, and its associated frame context: this is captured in `TaskAttributionTiming` objects in the `attribution` field of `PerformanceLongTaskTiming`
+Therefore, `name` and `attribution` fields on PerformanceLongTaskTiming together paint the picture for where the blame rests for a long task.

-Also, the security model of the web means that sometimes a long task will happen in an iframe that is unreachable from the observing frame.
+The security model of the web means that sometimes a long task will happen in an iframe that is unreachable from the observing frame.
 For instance, a long task might happen in a deeply nested iframe that is different from my origin.
 Or similarly, I might be an iframe doubly embedded in a document, and a long task will happen in the top-level browsing context.
 In the web security model, I can know from which direction the issue came, one of my ancestors or descendants, but to preserve the frame origin model, we must be careful about pointing to the specific iframe.

-The `name` and `attribution` fields on PerformanceLongTaskTiming together, minimally point to where the blame rests for a long task.
-The TaskAttributionTiming entry in `attribution` is populated pointing to the culprit frame, depending on the `name` as shown below:
+Currently the TaskAttributionTiming entry in `attribution` is populated with "script" work (in the future layout, style etc will be added).
+The frame implicated in `attribution` should match up with the `name` as follows:

 | value of `name`         | frame implicated in `attribution`|
 | ----------------------- |:-------------------------:|